Adejumok/Google-PlayStore-Apps-and-Reviews/README.md

 We present our findings in this section using various visualizations such as graphs, charts, and tables.
 We also provide insights and interpretations of the data and answer the questions we set out to explore in the introduction.

 ## Conclusion
+- From our research, we found that the average volume of ratings across all app categories is 4.17.
 - We find that the majority of top rated apps (rating over 4) range from 2 MB to 20 MB.
 - We also find that the vast majority of apps price themselves under $10.
 - It turns out that paid apps have a relatively lower number of installs than free apps, though the difference is not as stark as would have been expected.